algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

     pip install algoseek-connector

-Before start using the library, it is recommendable to set up the credentials for the different data sources, as it allows the library to automatically manage login.
+Before start using the library, it is recommendable to set up the credentials for the different data sources, as this allows the library to automatically manage login.
 This is done by defining the following environment variables:

     ALGOSEEK_API_USERNAME
         The user name to connect to Algoseek metadata services, which provide